See a SLIDESHOW of swimming hole photos in this state.

 TYPE | Falls/River |

-DESCRIPTION | Several swimming holes in pools at the bottom of falls in the Talladega N. F. near Cheaha Mountain.
-For details, see "directions" below. |
+in the Talladega N. F. near Cheaha Mountain.
+For details, see "directions"

-AREAS | Lake Chinnabee Recreation Area, Talladega N. F., Cheaha State Park. |
+AREAS | Lake Chinnabee Recreation Area, Talladega N. F., Cheaha State

 SANCTION | Unofficial |